Peter Bondra: International play

 Bondra represented Slovakia on seven occasions in international competition, including the 1994 Winter Olympics qualifying tournament, the 1998 Winter Olympics, the 2006 Winter Olympics, the 1996 World Cup of Hockey and the Ice Hockey World Championship in 2002 and 2003.
 He scored a tournament-leading seven goals (including the tournament-winning goal) and ranked third among all players with nine points to lead Slovakia 4–3 over Russia to the gold medal at the 2002 World Championship.
 He notched five points (three goals, two assists) in eight games to help Slovakia earn the bronze medal at the 2003 World Championship.
 Overall, he played 47 games and scored 35 goals for Slovakia.
+He served as general manager of the Slovakia team for the 2010 Winter Olympics, which lost in the bronze medal game.